btcguide/btcguide.github.io/_pages/quorum-advanced.md

 Lose two seeds and all your funds are lost.
 This is the same as `2-of-3`, but instead of having 3 seeds to protect, you now have 5.
 This tradeoff makes sense for very few people; those who are far more worried about theft vs loss.
-Keep in mind that on average loss is far more comman than theft.
+Keep in mind that on average loss is far more common than theft.

 **Recommendation: only expert users with a strong use-case should ever consider this.**